Posted by: wrightbro2 | April 26, 2010

 Latin American politcal leaders at the conference

-(Cochabamba, Bolivia) The past week’s stay in Cochabamba has been memorable in so many ways—and I almost missed it desiring more the destination than the journey.
-In the end, I stayed to take advantage of the many activities that revolved around the World People’s Conference for Climate Change (PWCCC).
-My patience was rewarded with chance encounters with people that destiny very well could have intended me to meet and knowledge that I’ll be digesting for many years to come.
+(Cochabamba, Bolivia) Cochabamba has been memorable in so many ways—and I almost missed it desiring the destination more than the journey.
+In the end, I stayed a week to participate in the World People’s Conference for Climate Change (PWCCC) events throughout the city.

 The Colombian Crew

-Of the several presentations I attended during the PWCCC the one I’ll remember most was entitled, “The Bicycle: An Instrument of Resistance Against the Capitalist Development Model & Symbol of Freedom.”
-Out of context, this title might make you dismiss it completely without a proper listen, it’s obvious leftist leaning too foreign to American’s politically correct avoidance of the controversial.
+The most memorable PWCCC presentation I attended was entitled, “The Bicycle: An Instrument of Resistance Against the Capitalist Development Model & Symbol of Freedom.”
+Out of context, the title might make you dismiss it completely, its obvious leftist leaning too foreign to an American’s politically correct avoidance of the controversial.

-However, despite some sobering information about U.S. government intervention in Latin America the presentation moved beyond the negative by spreading joy and offering viable alternatives.
-One of the main points was not that the bicycle will save the world but that it’s a sign of hope in an increasingly desperate world in which people conform or give up all together before difficult odds, when wanting to improve society for example.
+Despite sobering information about U.S. government intervention in Latin America the presentation moved beyond the negative by spreading joy and offering alternatives.
+One of the main points wasn’t that the bicycle will save the world but that it’s a sign of hope in an increasingly desperate world in which people conform or give up all together, when wanting to improve society for example.

 Even in the huge continent of South America cyclists find each other.
 Blogs and common social circles leave little traces of ourselves wherever we go.
 I had met the presenters earlier on an island in Lake Titicaca, just south of the Peruvian border.
-They are Colombian long-distance cyclists biking around South America to create awareness about environmental issues and the bicycle as a lifestyle that has great transformative potential.
+The Colombian cyclists, I learned, were pedaling South America to create awareness about environmental issues and the bicycle as a way to positively transform one’s lifestyle.

 American Jan Lundberg of CultureChange.org providing music

-At one point the Colombians spontaneously introduced me as a fellow long-distance cyclist and asked that I say a few words before the thirty some people who stayed to the end, despite the presentation going well over its allotted time.
-Below is a transcription of what I said that night in the classroom:
+At one point during the presentation the Colombians spontaneously introduced me as a fellow long-distance cyclist and asked that I say a few words before the thirty some people who had stayed to the end, despite the talk going well over its allotted time.
+Below is an English transcription of my response:

 At this point one of the presenters applauded and said I was a different type of American, to which I replied:

 The attendees again applauded my short speech, we continued our discussion until the university closed, then moved outside to play music under the stars.
-An American Jan Lundberg, who came to the conference to report for CultureChange.org and has been car-free for over 21 years, played some of his original music on his guitar as I interpreted the English lyrics to the Spanish-speaking crowd.
+An American Jan Lundberg, who came to the conference to report for CultureChange.org and has been car-free for over 21 years, sang some of his original music as I interpreted the English lyrics to the Spanish-speaking crowd.

-Solidarity is one of those charged political words of which I’m usually quite suspicious, but in that music circle, after that discussion, with so many happy faces from many nations gathered to make a positive impact, I literally felt its meaning through and through.
+Solidarity is one of those politically charged words of which I’m usually suspicious, but inside that music circle, in that plaza, after that discussion, with so many happy faces from so many different nations, I felt its meaning through and through.

 Categories